thecamp-toolbox/Livrable-WIP/readme.md

 ## Elements

 Text has to be entered using Markdown.

 To add an image, drag and drop it in the backoffice and then 'call' it with `(image: image-name.jpg)`

 ## Page templates

-- default slide (blank background, text in the center)
+- default slide (blank background, text centered)
 - cover slide (background image)
 - card slide (image on half left)
 - portfolio slide (list of items with an image for each)
 - quote
 - data slide
+- steps (process) slide

+## Print

+Open presentation in Chrome and use the Print > Print to PDF function

 ## Other helpers